 In 1991, Boyz II Men arrived on the pop music scene with their own brand of R&B that peppered Motown-like harmonies with New Jack Swing, a genre that fused R&B, hip-hop and pop music.

-The following year their wrenching ballad End of the Road sent the Philadelphia natives to international superstardom, and Tuesday, the band releases Twenty, a double-disc album of new and revisited material commemorating the 20th anniversary of their debut album, Cooleyhighharmony.
+The following year their wrenching ballad End of the Road sent the Philadelphia natives to international superstardom, and on Tuesday, the band releases Twenty, a double-disc album of new and revisited material commemorating the 20th anniversary of their debut album, Cooleyhighharmony.

 Twenty reunites Wanya Morris, Nathan Morris and Shawn Stockman with End of the Road producer Kenneth Babyface Edmonds.
 Their latest single, One Up for Love, the video for which premiered last Friday, was produced by Edmonds.